osposweb/osposweb.github.io/Taxes.md

 # India Goods and Services Tax

-In 2017 India introduced new tax reporting laws that have similar requirements to the US Destination Based Sales Tax system except that it remains a VAT tax.
+In 2017 India introduced new tax reporting laws that have similar requirements to the US Destination Based Sales Tax system.
 In version 3.3 of OSPOS we are going to introduce support for India's GST system.

-This is also a destination based tax and will need to support both the USA destination sales tax as well as the India destination VAT tax.
+This is also a destination based tax and will need to support both the USA destination sales tax as well as the India GST.

 So far the changes that need to be made include:
 1. Rebrand Customer Sales Tax to Destination Based Tax (to reduce confusion)
-1. Add support for VAT Tax to the Destination Based Tax
 1. Consolidate all tax processing in the Tax_lib.php script.
 1. Proceed with adding Tax Jurisdiction tracking.
 This was dropped from the original development but is needed here and might be of value in unusual scenarios.
+1. Tax types in the destination based tax module were originally identified as Sales Tax or VAT Tax.
+This is being replaced by a more accurate Tax Included and Tax Excluded.
+This identifies whether or not the tax is included in the sales price or not.

 # Definitions